 Naomi De León practice includes, among others, implementation and development of infrastructure and energy projects, public procurement, environmental, corporate and banking law.

 Naomi joined White & Case in 2014.
 She is a member of the Firm's Energy, Infrastructure, Project and Asset Finance group in Mexico City.
 Naomi has also participated with the M&A group in several due diligences, reviews regarding corporate matters, administrative requirements and real state.

-She assisted several clients in understanding the Mexican legislation in accordance with the Energy Reform in 2013, and secondary laws thereof in a variety of sections, such as natural gas, hydrocarbons and electric power.
+Assisted several clients in understanding the Mexican legislation in accordance with the Energy Reform in 2013, and secondary laws thereof in a variety of sections, such as natural gas, hydrocarbons and electric power.

-Naomi represented The Bank of China, the fourth-largest bank in the world and the oldest bank in China, on obtaining authorization to incorporate and operate a banking institution in Mexico.
+Represented The Bank of China, the fourth-largest bank in the world and the oldest bank in China, on obtaining authorization to incorporate and operate a banking institution in Mexico.

 Shinhan Bank Co., Ltd. Authorization to Incorporate a Multiple Banking Institution in Mexico, 2015

 Represented Shinhan Bank Co., Ltd., the largest bank in South Korea, in the process of obtaining a license to incorporate a multiple banking institution in Mexico.
 Such license was the first one granted to a Korean bank in Mexico.

 Thesis, "Competitiveness in the natural gas industry: consequence of a structural reform", Instituto Tecnológico Autónomo de México, Mexico, 2017.